-CRDIV is a means of regulating banks, and determining the level of capital that banks must hold having regard to the individual risk profile of each bank.
+CRDIV is a means of regulating banks, and provides a common framework for the assessment of the individual risk profile of each financial institution.
+This includes determining the level of capital that banks must hold having regard to the individual risk profile of each bank.
 The purpose of a bank's capital resources is to act as a buffer to absorb potential future losses incurred by the Bank, in order that the Bank's depositors and other stakeholders are protected.